Museum of Natural History, Lima: History

 The museum was founded in 1918 by the Faculty of Sciences of the Universidad Nacional Mayor de San Marcos.
 The first director and founder of the museum was Carlos Rospigliosi.

 The initial personal of the museum consisted in one curator in chief, and three curators for the areas of Zoology, Botany and Mineralogy.

 The first scientific expedition was organized by Rospigliosi in April 1918, that collected specimens of fauna, flora and minerals from the departments of Junín and Huánuco.
 The second expedition was organized by the Geographic Society of Lima in 1920 that included the participation of Swedish geologist and explorer Otto Nordenskiöld.
 This expedition explored the highlands and foothills of the Andes in the department of Junín.

 In 1920, the rector of the National University of San Marcos, Dr. Javier Prado, interceded in order to acquire the collections of Antonio Raimondi for the recently created museum.
 These samples included zoological, botanical and mineralogical specimens.

 The building

 Originally, the museum was located at the Faculty of Humanities and Social Sciences at the campus in Parque Universitario.
-In 1934, it moved to its current location on Av.
-Arenales 1256, Jesús María in Lima, Peru.
+In 1934, it moved to its current location on 1256 Arenales Avenue, Jesús María in Lima, Peru.